arya139/arya139/README.md

 Today, i mostly work by myself, either as a *Freelancer* or personal projects, like *ETA* and *RoboStack*.

-My hobbies are outside of coding are Reading Books and Documentation, staying in touch with the latest technologies on the market, and, brainstorming ideas.
+My hobbies outside of coding/developing algorithms are Reading Books and Documentation, staying in touch with the latest technologies on the market, and, brainstorming ideas.

 ## 🛠️ - TechStack